Male vs Female Ball Pythons — How to Tell the Difference

 This article will help you figure out whether your ball python is male or female just by looking at a few of their physical characteristics and plopping them on a scale.

-Main Differences Between Male vs Female Ball Pythons
+Male vs Female Ball Pythons: Key Differences

 The main differences between male and female ball pythons are:

-Neither sex of ball python is better than the other, as they share most of their personality traits.
 Male and female ball pythons are very similar, and without looking for these subtle differences, you would not know the difference in terms of behavior!

 However, if you need a breeding pair, then obviously having a male and female snake is essential!